Axes and labels

-Line charts and scatter plots are less sensitive to this distortion because they are intended to communicate trends and not relative size of the difference.
+Line charts and scatter plots are less sensitive to this distortion because they are intended to communicate trends and not the relative size of the difference.
 In these cases, cropping the Y axis helps users more easily identify the direction of change.

 Sometimes it is useful to skip part of the axis to bring data on the extreme ends into view without distortion.
 When the axis contains a break, use a sinusoidal line to replace the straight axis line.

 On the X axis, the break can be fluid with graph area size, with a minimum width of 16px.
 On the Y axis, we recommend using a fixed distance of 16px for the break.

 If data is available during an axis break, re-style line segments to use 0.5px stroke and hide circles representing data points.

-Never change axis ticks increments to accomodate data availability.
+Never change axis ticks increments to accommodate data availability.
 If any form of axis compression is required, use the provided axis break styling to visually denote the compression.

 In time series, X-axis labels reflect the time increment in the data.
 When possible, use localized date and time format, or user preference.
 Otherwise, the chart defaults to the format presented below.

 Whenever data crosses into a new time cycle, such as a new day, month, or year, semibold the label to make it a “landmark” label to provide additional context for the labels following it.